Search Results for: pediatric glioma

 H3.3

+Sperm and brain tumors?
 Sometimes in science there are unexpected threads tying seemingly very different things together.
 Unraveling the knots in these threads can lead to new insights into important developmental processes and mechanisms of disease.
 My lab studies epigenomic and transcription factors including a molecule called histone variant H3.3 (more here on H3.3).
-H3.3 binds to the actual …
+H3.3

-What do sperm have to do with brain tumors?
+What is the connection between sperm and brain tumors?
 Read More »

 Weekly reads: our new brain tumor paper, levitation, dear doctor, Japan, more